rickdotnet/Apollo/docs/content/concepts.md

 ### Overview

-Apollo is a flexible library originally designed for NATS that has since evolved to support a generic in-memory provider and an in-preview provider for Azure Service Bus (ASB).
-At its core, Apollo simplifies communication between different parts of your system by offering a plug-and-play mechanism for routing messages dynamically between local and remote endpoints.
+Apollo is a flexible library designed for NATS, with support for a generic in-memory provider.
+To extend Apollo, developers can implement their own custom providers.

 ### Key Concepts and Components